-Fifteen credit hours of courses in history above the 200 level, with a minimum grade of C in each course is required.
+Fifteen credit hours of courses in history above the 200 level (6 credit hours completed at IUPUI), with a minimum grade of C in each course is required.
 The course work must be distributed as follows:

-- 9 credit hours: in either U.S. History (A-prefix courses), or European History (B-C-D-prefix courses), or Non-U.S.-Non-European History (E-F-G-prefix courses).
+9 credit hours: in either U.S. History (A-prefix courses), or European History (B-C-D-prefix courses), or Non-U.S.-Non-European

+- History (E-F-G-prefix courses).
 H-prefix courses are special topics and their application to the above categories must be determined individually. - 3 credit hours: in the second of the areas not selected above. - 3 credit hours: in the third of the areas not selected above.